Sugiyama-Lab/Yeaseq/README.md

 #### 4. Use online or offline mode

 + Press the 'Search offline' button, and all searches are offline now.
 The search status at the lower left corner will also be changed.
-Please notice that for the current search status
+Please have a look at status for current search status

 + In offline mode, offline data should be downloaded first before searching and this will take some time that depends on the network

-+ Offline search is recommended if there is a bad network
++ Offline search is recommended if the network is not so good

-+ The application may have no response once it starts downloading data
++ The application may have no response when it is downloading data

 ## <span id="about">About this project</span>